pbierkortte/tips-n-tricks/bash-history.md

 # How manage command history in the terminal
 In a Linux terminal, the command history is a useful feature for storing previously executed commands.
-However, there are scenarios where you might want to control what is recorded in the command history.
-Managing the command history is essential for controlling the recording of commands and maintaining privacy.
-By following the provided steps, you can effectively manage and control the recording of command history in the terminal, ensuring that sensitive or specific commands are not stored in the history file, which is particularly useful in scenarios where privacy and security are of utmost importance, or when working with sensitive information.
+However, there are scenarios where you might want to control what is recorded in the command history when working with sensitive information.

 ## Excluding a single command from history
 To prevent a command from being recorded in the history, you can add a space before the command.
 For example, if you type a space at the beginning of the command, it will not be saved in the history file.